Ahuman (A-human) AIs, The

 Other stars were briefly occupied, then abandoned; the AIs concerned began to leapfrog outwards from star to star at a steadily increasing speed.
 The region they formerly occupied became known as the Diamond Belt, because of the mysterious ruins of diamondoid left behind by the AIs in some systems.
 This was the era of the Dustbuilders of Gliese 229, the construction of the Charybdis structures and the Chandelier.
 The ahumans and solipsists appear to have been largely isolated from each other at this time, and were often as distrustful of each other as of the humans (and pro-human AI).

 Many ahumans and solipsist AI groups eventually consolidated into the two metaempires known as the Diamond Network and the Solipsist Panvirtuality; but many others faded away, became static or marginalized, or destroyed themselves or each other in conflicts that are not well understood even today.
-In addition, there are many ahuman colonies at the very edge of Teragen Space, and exploration ships from those worlds set off into unexplored territory beyond the frontier.
+In addition, there are many ahuman colonies at the very edge of Terragen Space, and exploration ships from those worlds frequently set off into unexplored territory beyond the frontier.

-See also AI Political Science
+See also AI Political Science.

 Related Articles